Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: The approximate solution

-At this point we carry out precisely the details, starting with the construction of the first, local approximation $W_0$.
-In what follows, $M\subset\R^4$ is a two dimensional complete, minimal manifold with finite total curvature, which is non-degenerate in the sense that all its bounded Jacobi fields are generated by its symmetries.
-We consider the case in which $M$ is embedded in $\R^3$ and that the subsequent immersion in $\R^4$ is done in the standard, flat way.
+Now we start carrying out the details of the proof, beginning with the construction of the first, local approximation $W_0$.
+In what follows, $M\subset\R^4$ is a two dimensional complete, minimal surface with finite total curvature, which is non-degenerate in the sense of \eqref{nondeg}.
+We consider the case in which $M$ is embedded in $\R^3$ and that the subsequent immersion in $\R^4$ is done in the canonical way.

 In the following calculations we will always adopt the following convention unless differently specified: Latin letters classically used for indexing $(i,j,k,\ldots)$ will be used for tangential coordinates to the manifold, while Greek letters $(\alpha,\beta,\gamma,\ldots)$ will denote coordinates in the normal direction.
 If needed, we will use the first letters of the Latin alphabet $(a,b,c\ldots)$ to indicate all coordinates at once.